 Getting new customers is part of the trucking business that most truckers have to struggle with.
 Shippers don’t just call up a new business, nor does a single call usually produce a great, long term contract for a profitable lane.
 I’ve found that it’s a constant effort.
 I work on my contacts every week.

-which I can access anywhere – if I’m at home, or the office, or on the road.
+It’s important to have a good customer relations management (CRM) program.
+I use Insightly, which I can access anywhere.
+If I’m at home, or the office, or on the road.
 It keeps track of my customers and contacts.
 I think it’s easy to use, and that’s important.
-If a program isn’t as easy to use as TruckingOffice, I’m not likely to use it.
+If a program isn’t as easy to use as TruckingOffice PRO, I’m not likely to use it.

 1. Create with a customer lead list.

 There are lots of ways to get together a list of potential customers, but I have a few sure ways to create the list.

 If you’re a small company, don’t go looking for the biggest manufacturer in the area.
 They’re not looking for a small contractor.
 They want a big company that they can deal with on the big scale.
 Chances are you’ll be overlooked, even if you do get an odd load from them from time to time.
 It’s better to find a smaller company who can use your specialized attention.
 Mom-and-pop shops are ideal for the smaller trucking business.
 Don’t think because they’re small that you won’t get much business from them.
 I’ve got one small company that you’d never guess I get some 50 loads per month from – but they had some of my trucks scheduled for lanes for years.

 Take a drive through the local industrial parks and take down their names.
 Using Google to check out their businesses and you may find some steady work for the long term, if not the long hauls.
 Many of these small businesses are regional, so their loads may be in state or in the surrounding states.